dominicporter/romanNumber/README.md

 # Roman Numerals

-This is a library that will convert back and forth from Roman Numerals to Decimal Numbers.
+This is a library that will convert back and forth from Roman Numerals to Arabic Numbers.

 ## Usage